ogregoire/moasdawiki-server/README.md

 - Easy usability
 - No installation required, can be unzipped and run on a USB stick
-- No special system requirements like database or application server
-- Runs on any system with a Java VM 1.8 or higher
+- Runs on any OS with a Java VM 1.8 or higher
 - [MoasdaWiki App](https://gitlab.com/moasdawiki/moasdawiki-app) available,
   always have a copy of the Wiki content on your mobile device
 - Data privacy by design: Stores content only on the local computer, never